carpentries-incubator/pangenomics/_episodes/01-introduction.md

 teaching: 10
 exercises: 10
 questions:
-- "What is a pangenome?"
+- "What is the meaning of *pangenome* concept?"
-- "What kind of biological data is analyzed in "
+- "What kind of biological data can be are integrated and analyzed in a pangenome?"
-- "How can I perform a pangenome analysis?"
+- "What factors affect the structure of a pangenome?"

 objectives:
+- "Understand the concept of *pangenome*"
+- "Define the different structures of the pangenomes"
-- "To learn to perform a pangenome analysis by using different bioinformatic tools"
+- "Learn what kind of biological data are needed to perform a pangenome analysis"
-- "To understand the concept of *pangenome* and its principal components"
-- "To discuss the impact "
+- "To discuss applications and questions that could be solved with a pangenome analysis"

 keypoints:
 - "The pangenome is the entire set of genes from all strains of a clade."
 - "The principal components of a pangenome are: 'core', 'shell', and 'dispensable'"
-- "Open pangenome occurs when the size of the pangenome increases considerably every added genome (p. e. *Escherichia coli*)"
+- "An *open pangenome* occurs when the size of the pangenome increases considerably every added genome"
-- "Closed pangenome occurs when only few gene families are incorporated to the pangenome when a new member of the clade is added."
+- "A *closed pangenome* occurs when only few gene families are incorporated to the pangenome when a new member of the clade is added"
 - "A pangenome can be obtained by gathering and computing the complete genome sequence of the members of a clade by using specialized bioinformatic tools"

 ---